-As part of its series of technical notes regarding the implications of a “no-deal” Brexit on various aspects of the UK economy (see our note regarding trade marks and designs in a no-deal Brexit here), the UK Government has published a note on the implications for copyright if the UK leaves the EU without a deal in March 2019.
+As part of its series of technical notes regarding the implications of a “no-deal” Brexit on various aspects of the UK economy, the UK Government has published a note on the implications for copyright if the UK leaves the EU without a deal in March 2019.

 The UK is party to the main international treaties on copyright and related rights.
 These treaties give international protection for copyright works made in the UK, and such protection will not change following our departure from the EU.